-Table A.2 in Appendix A compares the ratified and adjusted monitored NO2 annual mean concentrations for the past five years with the air quality objective of 40 μg/m3.
+Error!
+Reference source not found. in Appendix A compares the ratified and adjusted monitored NO2 annual mean concentrations for the past five years with the air quality objective of 40 μg/m3.

-For diffusion tubes, the full 2022 dataset of monthly mean values is provided in Appendix B.
+For diffusion tubes, the full 2023 dataset of monthly mean values is provided in Appendix B.

 The results show that for Helensburgh sites the bias adjusted annual mean concentrations of NO2 continue to be well below the annual objective.
-These sites have been monitored continuously for more than 12 years allowing trends to be shown.
+These sites have been monitored continuously for more than 10 years allowing trends to be shown.
 Figures 3 and 4 (Appendix A) show continuing downward trend in annual average NO2 concentrations.